micked99/ICT-Wspr-complete-setup/README.md

 This is based on YO3ICT balloon fw which you can read about here: https://yo3ict.uus.ro/tracker.html

-What Eduward did was reverse enginer the QRP-Labs telemetry protocol which used wspr to get data through, and open source it, details of the protocol is described here: https://qrp-labs.com/flights/s4#protocol most balloons use this encoding today, with a few exceptions, like Zachtek trackers and a few more
+What Eduard did was reverse enginer the QRP-Labs telemetry protocol which used wspr to get data through, and open source it, details of the protocol is described here: https://qrp-labs.com/flights/s4#protocol most balloons use this encoding today, with a few exceptions, like Zachtek trackers and a few more

 Another good site for beginers is to read up here: https://traquito.github.io/ and join the io board at: https://groups.io/g/picoballoon